 While the majority of medical schools are tied to a hospital, KU School of Medicine-Wichita is community-based thanks to more than 1,000 volunteer faculty inside three partner hospitals (Robert J. Dole VA Medical Center, Wesley Medical Center and Ascension Via Christi), as well as in doctors’ offices across the state.

 In addition to educating doctors and other health care professionals for Kansas, KU School of Medicine-Wichita benefits the community and state by:

 - Bringing clinical trials to residents

 - Improving patient outcomes and lowering costs through research

 - Impacting the economy by $80 million by 2015 as the campus expanded, according to 2009 studies

 - Providing care to those in need

-For two years in a row, KU School of Medicine ranked in the top 10 out of 192 medical schools in the country for primary care, according to U.S. News and World Report's rankings of medical schools in the United States for 2023.
+For three years in a row, KU School of Medicine has ranked in the top 10 public medical schools in the country for primary care.